kuebler21/paco-cpu/_docs/02-download.md

 ---
-title: "Structure"
+title: "Download"
-permalink: /docs/structure/
+permalink: /docs/download/
-excerpt: "How the theme is organized and what all of the files are for."
+excerpt: "How and where from can the PACO toolchain be downloaded."
 modified: 2016-08-08T16:25:30-04:00
 ---

-Nothing clever here :wink:.
-Layouts, data files, and includes are all placed in their default locations.
-Stylesheets and scripts in `assets`, and a few development related files in the project's root directory.
+#### The navigation below is not removed as a hint for documentation of the project structure

 ```bash
 minimal-mistakes